-Influence of MNRI Immune Correction on Immune Status in Children with Down Syndrome

-Nelli Akhmatova\ and Elina Akhmatova
+Influence of MNRI on the Immune Status of Children with Down Syndrome Nelli Akhmatova^{} and Elina Akhmatova

-I. I. Mechnikov Scientific Institute of Vaccines and Serums, Moscow, Russian Federation
+I. I. Mechnikov Institute of Vaccines and Serums, Moscow, Russian Federation

 Abstract

 The clinical and immunological characteristics of 49 children with Down syndrome were studied.
 Thirty-four boys and 15 girls between the ages of zero and six years old were observed.